 The program has been successfully utilized by over 5,000 local government supervisors and managers in the Appalachian Region over the past 20 years, and has been rated as excellent or exceptional by its participants.
-The course is a blend of discussions, exercises, case studies, and other adult learning techniques.
-The cost of the program is $395, which includes the textbook and numerous handouts and materials.
+The course is a blend of discussions, case studies, and other adult learning techniques.
+The cost of the program is $395, which includes numerous handouts and materials.
 The upcoming session is October 8, 2020 through November 19, 2020 and meets each Thursday from 9:00 AM to Noon at the Appalachian Council of Governments.

 The ICMA Management and Supervision program is conducted by Trey Eubanks, Government Services Manager, for the Appalachian Council of Governments.
 Trey has a Master Degree in Public Administration from the University of South Carolina and over 24 years’ experience as a local government administrator in South Carolina.
 Trey can be reached at firstname.lastname@example.org or (864) 241-4631.